Yuheshpandian/Flask-Boilerplate/README.md

 ```
 now navigate to your http://localhost:5000

-### now your server is ready to be developed, you can edit the files according to your site idea
+### now your server is ready to be developed, you can edit the files according to your idea.
 <br></br>

 ## Features
 - Highly flexible for any kind of website
 - Optimizable